 The Untold Truth Of Alice In Chains

 As a band, Alice in Chains deserves credit for straying away from conventions and establishing its unique identity in a competitive industry.
-According to All Music, metal was hugely inspiring and helped build the foundation of its music, and the band became a heavyweight in the 1990s.
+Metal was hugely inspiring and helped build the foundation of its music, and the band became a heavyweight in the 1990s.

 Advertisement

-As Alice in Chains gained popularity and carved a niche, the band was dealing with a bunch of things, including addiction, a period of separation and uncertainty, new band members, and more.
+As Alice in Chains gained popularity and carved a niche, the band was dealing with a bunch of tragic issues, including addiction, a period of separation and uncertainty, and new band members.
 The journey hasn't been straightforward, but the band remains active even today and is respected for its invaluable contribution to the industry.
 This is the untold truth of Alice in Chains.

 Advertisement